Close

 Our representative will get in touch with you at the earliest.

-Why Should You Buy Term Insurance under the MWP Act (Married Women’s Property Act)?
+Why Should You Buy Term Insurance under the Married Women’s Property (MWP) Act?

 People believe that buying a life insurance policy will ensure the well-being of their family, spouse, and children in case of their unfortunate demise.
 But what if you have significant unpaid debts left behind you?
-Do you wonder what will happen if the creditors take away all the policy money?
-This is where the MWP Act in insurance comes into play.
+What will happen if the creditors take away all the policy money?
+It is where the MWP Act in insurance comes into play.

 The Married Woman Property Act 1874 was amended in 1923 to include a life insurance policy, offering financial security to married women and their children.
-This act is included in the life insurance policy bought by the policyholder and mandates that the money received by the wife from the policy is her property and cannot be used to repay the husband’s liabilities.
+This act is incorporated in the life insurance policy bought by the policyholder.
+It mandates that the money received by the wife from the policy is her property and cannot be used to repay the husband’s liabilities.

 How Does the MWP Act Protect Your Family?

-• The MWPA policy can be bought only to insure the policyholder’s wife and children.
-The beneficiaries are decided at the time of purchasing the policy and cannot be changed later on.
+• The MWP Act can be bought only to insure the policyholder’s wife and children.
+The beneficiaries are decided when purchasing the policy and cannot be changed later.

 • The needs of the policyholder’s family are given priority.

-• The MWP Act in India is applicable to every married woman, irrespective of their religion.
+• In India, the MWP Act applies to every married woman, regardless of religion.

 • A policy with an MWPA policy addendum will provide financial protection for the wife and children of the policyholder in the event of a family dispute if they are living in a joint family.

-• By purchasing the life insurance with MWP Act, there is no requirement to create a trust separately for your children.
+• By purchasing life insurance with the MWP Act, creating a separate trust for your children is not required.

-• Policyholders may divide policy proceeds per beneficiary into either equal amounts or specified percentages set when buying the policy under MWP Act in India.
+• Policyholders may divide policy proceeds per beneficiary into equal amounts or specified percentages when buying the policy under the MWP Act in India.
 This percentage cannot be changed later.

-Who Can You Name as Beneficiaries in Insurance under MWP Act, 1874?
+Who Can You Name as Beneficiaries in Insurance under the MWP Act, 1874?

-The MWP Act India allows you to buy a term plan that covers the financial requirements of your family in case something unfortunate happens to you.
+The MWP Act India allows you to buy a term plan that covers your family’s financial requirements in case something unfortunate happens to you.
 The nominees under the Act can be:

 • Only your wife

-• Only your children (both natural, as well as. adopted)
+• Only your children (both biological as well as. adopted)

 • Your wife and children together

-Beneficiaries under MWP Act cannot be changed even in case of divorce.
+Beneficiaries under the MWP Act cannot be changed even in case of divorce.
 In the event of the beneficiary’s death, their legally appointed heir can claim the insurance payout.
-For this reason, it is essential to list multiple beneficiaries under MWP Act when purchasing a policy.
+For this reason, listing multiple beneficiaries under the MWP Act when purchasing a policy is essential.

-When you are buying the policy under this Act, you can also add trustees.
+When buying the policy under this Act, you can also add trustees.
 According to the MWP Act in insurance, the trustees can be multiple people, including any of your nominees or a financial institution/bank.
-It is not mandatory to include any trustee in the form, and you can change the trustees at any time.
+Including any trustee in the form is optional, and you can change the trustees at any time.

-How to Buy Term Insurance Under the MWP Act, 1874?
+How do you Buy Term Insurance Under the MWP Act of 1874?

-Buying your term insurance plan under the MWP Act 1874 is quite a simple process.
-Keep reading through to know the details:
+Buying your term insurance plan under the MWP Act 1874 is simple.

 Choose the Sum Assured

 Assess your family’s financial needs, including liabilities, future goals, and living expenses, to determine an appropriate sum assured.
-The chosen coverage should be sufficient to meet these needs even in your absence.
+The chosen coverage should meet these needs even in your absence.

 Complete the insurance application form accurately, providing all necessary personal and financial details.
 Disclose any pre-existing medical conditions, as non-disclosure may lead to claim rejection.